 In the minds of many, Boston is a beer town first and foremost.
-After all, it’s home to one of America’s most popular beers—Samuel Adams—and countless microbreweries.
-But if you look beyond the suds, you’ll discover that this city’s craft cocktails have a rich history and a thriving present.
+After all, it’s home to the Boston Beer Company and countless microbreweries.
+But if you look beyond the suds you’ll discover that cocktails in this city have a rich history and a thriving present.

-From dedicated classicists like Eastern Standard and Ward 8, to boundary-pushing mavericks like Shojo and Tavern Road, and laid-back standards like Trina’s Starlite Lounge and Highland Kitchen, Boston’s cocktail scene is a microcosm of the city itself: steeped in history, forward-looking, and unabashed about having a good time.
+From dedicated classicists like Drink and Ward 8, to boundary-pushing mavericks like Backbar and Hojoko, and laid-back standards like Trina’s Starlite Lounge and Highland Kitchen, Boston’s cocktail scene is a microcosm of the city itself: steeped in history, forward-looking, and unabashed about having a good time.

 As always, this is not meant to be a ranking or an exhaustive compilation of the best bars in Boston, but rather a rundown of our favorite cocktail joints in the city.